Another thirty rhythmical exercises!

 These exercises were only the beginning.
 To become great at playing rhythms you have to start writing your own exercises, honing in on whatever rhythm or combination of rhythms you struggle with.

 To change the chords around when playing such a rhythm is vital for maximum development.

-You also need real song examples so you can see how certain pattern loop better than others, how a Verse builds to a Bridge or how you get a sense of release in a Chorous.
+You also need real song examples so you can see how some patterns loop better than others, how a verse builds to a bridge or how you get a sense of release in a chorus.

 All this is catered for in the intermediate course.